amalie246/PEATA/README.md

 ### Mac
+If you have a mac with apple M1/M2 chip, this version is for you!
+You can head over to the releases section in github and download the zip file called MacOs.zip.
+Make sure to save it somewhere easy to remember on your computer, such as your Desktop.
+Then you can double-click on the zip file to unzip.
+You will now see a folder called main.

+Then you can head over to Terminal and navigate to where you saved the file.
+When you use pyInstaller on mac you have to make the file executable with the command "chmod +x main".
+When you have done that you will be able to launch the program by writing the following command "./main".

 ## Usage
 When you first start the program, either from a runnable file or from your IDE, the login page should appear immediately (or at least after a few seconds).